+LOUISIANA MEDICAID PROGRAM

+ISSUED: 07/16/19 REPLACED: 06/12/19

-LOUISIANA MEDICAID PROGRAM ISSUED: 02/25/22 REPLACED: 08/26/21 CHAPTER 2: BEHAVIORAL HEALTH SERVICES APPENDIX E-7: EVIDENCED BASED PRACTICES (EBPs) POLICY - PRESCHOOL PTSD TREATMENT AND YOUTH PTSD TREATMENT PAGE(S) 8
+CHAPTER 2: BEHAVIORAL HEALTH SERVICES APPENDIX E-7: EVIDENCED BASED PRACTICES (EBPs) POLICY - PRESCHOOL PTSD TREATMENT AND YOUTH PTSD TREATMENT PAGE(S) 7

-- 5. To use the YPT EB tracking code of "EB04" on claims, the therapist must first provide documentation of their Advanced Certification from Tulane Psychiatry to the MCO(s) the provider is contracted with, as part of the therapist's credentialing package; - 6.
-The EB tracking code "EB05" should be indicated on claims to note that the therapy session utilized PPT as an evidence-based model of therapeutic intervention; and - 7.
-To use the PPT EB tracking code of "EB05" on claims, the therapist must first provide documentation of their Advanced Certification from Tulane Psychiatry to the MCO(s) the provider is contracted with, as part of the therapist's credentialing package.
+- Therapists bill standard CPT individual and family therapy codes for sessions providing PPT and YPT. - The EB tracking code "EB04" should be indicated on claims to note that the therapy session utilized YPT as an evidence-based model of therapeutic intervention. - To use the YPT EB tracking code of "EB04" on claims, the therapist must first provide documentation of their Advanced Certification from Tulane Psychiatry to the MCO(s) the provider is contracted with, as part of the therapist's credentialing package. - The EB tracking code "EB05" should be indicated on claims to note that the therapy session utilized PPT as an evidence-based model of therapeutic intervention. - To use the PPT EB tracking code of "EB05" on claims, the therapist must first provide documentation of their Advanced Certification from Tulane Psychiatry to the MCO(s) the provider is contracted with, as part of the therapist's credentialing package.